 Shift Schedule Topic #1 – 8-hour, 7-day

-Shift schedules that provide coverage 24 hours/day, seven days/week (often called 24/7 shift schedules) are hot topics in manufacturing and service industries.
+Shift schedules that provide coverage 24 hours/day, seven days/week (often called 24/7 shift schedules) are hot topics in the manufacturing and service industries.
 These shift schedules maximize asset utilization and customer service – keys to success in today’s competitive business environment.

 This shift schedule, in one form or another, has probably been the most commonly used shift schedule to provide 24/7 coverage.
 While widespread use does not make a shift schedule good, it does give us a good starting point for considering alternative shift schedules.
 You have probably either worked this type of schedule, or you know someone who has.

 You will find that this traditional schedule has some advantages and some disadvantages relative to the potential alternatives.
-When looking at other 24/7 shift schedules, we will often use Shift Schedule #1 as our basis of comparison.
+When looking at other 24/7 shift schedules, we will often use Shift Schedule #1 as our basis for comparison.

 |Coverage:||168 hours/week, continuous|